social-streets/the-slice/site-template/src/data/articles/common-room-crowdfunding-campaign-launch.md

   - "news"
 featuredImage: "/images/Correct-ResizedCommon-room-crowdfund-featured-image.jpeg"
 author: "siva-thangarajah"
-excerpt: "With less and less accessible, family-friendly spaces in London, our little corner of the city can greatly benefit from a welcoming and affordable creative space.
+description: "With less and less accessible, family-friendly spaces in London, our little corner of the city can greatly benefit from a welcoming and affordable creative space.
 We can't afford to let this space die."
 ---

 _Updated on 20/02/20_